 This Wefterly current was not confiderable till we got into 2° North, and 25° Weft.
-From this flation, to 3° South and 30° Weft, the fhip, in the fpace of four days, was carried one hundred and fifteen miles in the direction of South Weft 47

-1776.
-November.
-Weft by Weft, beyond her reckoning; an error by far too great to have any other caufe but a ftrong current running in the fame direction.
-Nor did its ftrength abate here; but its courfe was, afterward, more Wefterly, and to the North of Weft; and off Cape Auguftine, North, as I have already mentioned.
+From this ftation, to 3° South and 30° West, the ship, in the fpace of four days, was carried one hundred and fifteen miles in the direction of South Weft by Weft, beyond her reckoning; an error by far too great to have any other caufe but a ftrong current running in the fame direction.
+Nor did its ftrength abate here; but its course was, afterward, more Wefterly, and to the North of Weft; and off Cape Augustine, North, as I have already mentioned.
 But this Northerly current did not exift at twenty or thirty leagues to the Southward of that Cape; nor any other, that I could perceive, in the remaining part of the paffage.
-The little difference we afterward found between the reckoning and obfervations, might very well happen without the affiftance of currents; as will appear by the Table of Days Works.
+The little difference we afterward found between the reckoning and observations, might very well. happen without the affiftance of currents; as will appear by the Table of Days Works.

 In the account of my laft voyage , I remarked, that the currents one meets with in this paffage generally balance each other.
-It happened fo then; becaufe we croffed the line about 20° more to the Eaftward than we did now; fo that we were, of confequence, longer under the influence of the Eafterly current, which made up for the Wefterly one.
-And this, I apprehend, will generally be the cafe, if you crofs the line 10° or 15° to the Eaft of the meridian of St. Jago.
+It happened to then; because we croffed the line about 20° more to the Eastward than we did now, so that we were, of confequence, longer under the influence of the Easterly current, which made up for the Westerly one.